laravel/docs/errors.md

 If you are using the `report` function throughout your application, you may occasionally report the same exception multiple times, creating duplicate entries in your logs.

-If you would like to ensure that a single instance of an exception is only ever reported once, you may set the exception handler's `$deduplicateReporting` property to `true`.
+If you would like to ensure that a single instance of an exception is only ever reported once, you may set the `$withoutDuplicates` property to `true` within your application's `App\Exceptions\Handler` class:

 ```php
 namespace App\Exceptions;